andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-1.md

 ---
 title: '01.
 Before you begin, visualize the ending'
+subtitle: >-
-subtitle: 'Before you begin a long-term project, you first need to know how it might end.'
+  Starting a photo-a-day project is daunting, and maybe it even sounds impossible.
+But before you begin a long-term project, you first need to know how it might end.
 date: '2020-07-15'
 categories:
   - src/data/categories/season-1.yaml